GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 # Threading {#utilities_i}
 ## Primitives {#utilities_i_a}
-The primitives perform the most basic operations related to threading.
+This section describes the most basic primitives you can use to manipulate threads.
 All threading primitives use the standard C++ library constructs, so for more information you should read their documentation.

 ### Thread {#utilities_i_a_a}
 To create a new thread use @ref BansheeEngine::Thread "Thread", like so: